plat2eau/DesignPatterns/Readme.md

 ### Flyweight

 ### Proxy
+1. Used for controlling access to specific functionalities of a class.
+2. Where allowed operations are dependent upon the role of the user.

 ## Behavioural Design Patterns
 Structural design patterns help manage the interaction of the objects with each other